Skip to content

 1. Modify Local Code

-• Make necessary changes or additions to source files on your local hard drive
+• Make necessary changes to source files

 2. Review Code Changes

-• Use git diff to inspect modifications made to the codebase
+• Use git diff to inspect modifications

 3. Commit Local Changes

-• Use git commit -a -m "Descriptive message about changes" to update staged code to the local Git repository
+• Use git commit -a -m "Descriptive message about changes"

-4. Push Branch to Remote Repository
+4. Push Branch to Your Fork

-• Execute git push origin my_feature to upload the local my_feature branch to GitHub
+• Execute git push -f origin my_feature

 Handling Remote Repository Updates